-This datapoint measures the percentage of long-term care residents who are showing signs of depression.
+This is a measure of the percentage of long-term stay patients who are showing signs of depression.

 Appropriate Vaccine Usage

-This is the percent of residents who were administered the flu and pneumonia vaccines.
-Higher vaccination rates should be the norm at this point.
+This tells you the percent of residents that received the flu and pneumonia vaccines.
+Higher vaccination rates should be standard at this point.

 Residents Maintain Autonomy

-In Consulate Health Care of Melbourne, 13.07% Percentage of Patients
+In Consulate Health Care of Melbourne, 19.46% of Patients

-This indicates the percentage of patients who needed increased assistance with activities of daily living over time.
-Higher levels of needing for assistance with ADL's could indicate the erosion of a patient's well-being.
+This indicates the percentage of residents who needed more assistance with activities of daily living over time.

 Ability to Keep Residents Mobile

-In Consulate Health Care of Melbourne, 16.78% Percentage of Residents
+In Consulate Health Care of Melbourne, 26.09% of Residents